History and Politics

 Maja Spanu is a Junior Research Fellow in International Relations at Homerton, where she is completing a book on the politics of self-determination in the twentieth century international system.
 She also co-convenes the International Relations and History network here in Cambridge.

-After reviewing application materials and receiving the results of the written test, the College may invite you to attend for interviews in December.
+After reviewing all application materials, the College may invite you to attend for interviews in December.
 Applicants have two interviews, each with two interviewers present.
 They aim at finding out how you think about things, not at finding out how much you know; and although they come at the end of the Admissions process, they are not the most important element of that process, and decisions about whom to admit are made on an all-things-considered basis, with regard to the application in its totality.

 Those who are successful in the admissions competition normally receive the standard Cambridge conditional offer, requiring them to achieve A*AA in their A-Levels.
 IB offers are usually for a total of 40-42 points, with 776 at Higher Level, with equivalent offers for applicants who are taking other examinations.